 Horses differ from humans because they secrete stomach acid continuously, even when not eating.
-When horses are unable to access food on a continual basis, such as when grazing, the pH balance of the stomach changes drastically, and gastric juices begin to attack the stomach mucosa.
-The squamous portion of the horse’s stomach, the most common part to be affected, lacks the buffer bicarbonate and protective mucous coating to protect the stomach lining from acid normally secreted during the digestive process.
+Adult horses secrete 30 litres of gastric acid daily.
+When horses are unable to access food on a continual basis, such as when grazing, the pH balance of the stomach changes drastically and gastric juices begin to attack the stomach mucosa.
+Acid produced in the stomach is generally buffered by saliva which contains a high concentration of bicarbonate and mucus.
+If access to feed is reduced then consequently the saliva production is greatly reduced.
+As a result the squamous portion of the horse’s stomach, the most common part to be affected, lacks the buffer bicarbonate and protective mucous coating to protect the stomach lining from acid.

 Clinical signs of ulcers